orbeon/orbeon-forms-doc/form-runner/access-control/users.md

 [\[SINCE Orbeon Forms 2024.1\]](/release-notes/orbeon-forms-2024.1.md)

 WildFly provides native support for OpenID Connect (OIDC) using the `<auth-method>OIDC</auth-method>` authentication method.
-However, with this setup, WildFly does not automatically provide the current user's roles to Orbeon Forms through the standard `isUserInRole(String role)` method of `HttpServletRequest`.

-Instead, WildFly exposes a proprietary `OidcSecurityContext` as a servlet request attribute.
-This object contains an OIDC token, which includes an OIDC roles claim.
-If Orbeon Forms detects the WildFly-provided `OidcSecurityContext`, it extracts the token and claim to determine the user's roles, which are then used for further processing.
+WildFly exposes a proprietary `OidcSecurityContext` as a servlet request attribute.
+This object contains the OIDC access token, which includes the roles as OIDC claims.
+If Orbeon Forms detects the WildFly-provided `OidcSecurityContext`, it extracts the access token to determine the user's roles, which are then used for further processing, without needing to list them in the `oxf.fr.authentication.container.roles` property.

 OIDC providers such as [Microsoft Entra ID](/installation/azure.md) can be configured to include the users' groups as roles in the OIDC tokens, which can be useful in this context.

+Limitations:

+ - Only Microsoft Entra ID is supported as an OIDC provider.
+That limitation has been partially lifted with Orbeon Forms 2024.1.1 and will be fully lifted with Orbeon Forms 2024.1.2.
+ - Entra ID roles are included in the OIDC tokens as IDs.
+Future versions of Orbeon Forms might be able to retrieve the actual names of the roles.

 ## Header-driven method